skafandri/neat-software-design-with-symfony/neat-software-design-with-symfony.md

  Achieving or improving one of this areas requires different techniques and patterns which often pull in different directions.
  For example, an online banking system can't afford to have a [Login with Facebook] button to increase it's usability.

- Scalability is a problem that we are trying to solve since forever (assuming that we consider the apparition of computers as the beginning of the world).
+ Scalability is a problem that we are trying to solve since forever (assuming that we consider the apparition of computers as the beginning of life).

  The first scalability challenge I encountered in my life was to store a computer program on more than one floppy disc (yes, this was horizontal scalability).
 Some time later, I had to change many programs to run on 32 bit processors.
 Couple of years later, again, let's support processors with more than one core.
  Fast forward closer to present time, we need to write programs and/or alter existing ones to run on multiple computers.